apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    How long (in seconds) Traffic Server keeps the negative responses  valid in cache.
 This value only affects negative responses that do NOT have explicit ``Expires:`` or ``Cache-Control:`` lifetimes set by the server.

+.. ts:cv:: CONFIG proxy.config.http.negative_caching_list STRING 204 305 403 404 405 414 500 501 502 503 504
+   :reloadable:

+   The HTTP status code for negative caching.
+Default values are mentioned above.
+The unwanted status codes can be taken out from the list.
+Other status codes can be added.
+The variable is a list but parsed as STRING.

 .. ts:cv:: CONFIG proxy.config.http.negative_revalidating_enabled INT 0
    :reloadable: